stschiff/msmc/README.md

 # Installation and Requirements

-Precompiled versions for Mac and Linux (both 64 bit) can be downloaded via ftp from
+Precompiled versions for Mac and Linux (both 64 bit) can be downloaded on the "Releases" tab within this github repository.

-    ftp://ftp.sanger.ac.uk/pub/users/ss27/msmc/

 To build MSMC yourself, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.